pajorn/arduino-cube-renderer/README.md

 # arduino-cube-renderer
 This is a simple 3D renderer with joystick control for microcontrollers written for the Arduino IDE.
+This project was quick and written for fun, and very likely may not the most efficient or tidy way to do this.

 ## How to use/key variables
 As with any Arduino project, simply open it, and upload it to your microcontroller.